maawoo/Project_MAPM/README.md

 ## Pop Up

-By clicking on an building in the map, a Pop Up will show up which contains information about the exact distances and densities for this building.
+By clicking on a building in the map, a Pop Up will show up which contains information about the exact distances and densities for this building.

 ## Data